scala/scala3/docs/docs/reference/changed-features/pattern-matching.md

 The type `U` conforms to one of the following matches:

-- Sequence match
+- sequence match
-- Product-sequence match
+- product-sequence match

 Or `U` conforms to the type `R`: